-Guided by the TCPUD 2021-22 Advocacy Priorities adopted by the Board in June 2021, TCPUD actively engages in and monitors state and federal legislation on important issues including water infrastructure, fire suppression, water use, and outdoor recreation.
+Guided by the TCPUD Board adopted 2022-23 Advocacy Priorities, TCPUD actively engages in and monitors state and federal legislation on important issues including water infrastructure, fire suppression, water use, and outdoor recreation.
 The Priorities were identified to advance the TCPUD Mission to serve the people in our community, as well as the environment, and provide TCPUD with guidance on advocacy efforts and the flexibility to:

 - Sponsor, support, or oppose legislation

 - Address federal, state, and local policies and regulations

 - Protect TCPUD’s local authority, resources, and customers